intel/dffml/docs/usage/flower17/flower17_pytorch.rst

     and training the whole network on the dataset.

 2. Using the CNN as fixed feature-extractor
-    We freeze all the network except the final layer.
-We set `requires_grad=False` to freeze the parameters so that the gradients for any other layer except the last layer are not computed in backward().
+    We freeze the parameters of the complete network except the final layer, so that the gradients for any other layer except the last layer are not computed in back-propagation.

 In this example, we will be fine-tuning the AlexNet model.
 (We set `trainable=True`)